hasFlag/hasFlag.github.io/content/blog/do-we-really-need-class-components-anymore/index.md

 }
 ```

-See, how easy it is to call an API within a functional component.
-Which was never possible with the functional component.
+See, how easy it is to call an API within a functional component using [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect).

 ### On Unmounting (componentWillUnmount)
 In some instances, where you need to clear your timers and de-allocate memory on the unmount.